dsa157/nomadlist-sample/README.md

 People often take side trips, where they are located in City1 for a duration and within that duration, they go to City2 for a short period and then return to City1.

-if I add a side trip, by default the map, treats that as a new destination and will plat me from City1 to City 2 to City3.
+if I add a side trip, by default the map, treats that as a new destination and will plot me from City1 to City 2 to City3.

 What really happened was City1 to City2 to City1 to City3.